developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 **A function key layout** allows SAP users to press function keys from the Software Input Panel (SIP) on demand, eliminating the need to modify the SAP application to include HTML buttons to emulate function keys.
 Each key on an EB keyboard can easily be configured to issue a keystroke or to run a script.
 For more information, see the [ButtonBar Parameter guide](../customize/button).

-## `TO BE REVISED`

-The `/android_sap/Sapkeyboard.js` file reads the SAP keyboard config paramaters from the `Config.xml` file and registers for onfocus and keydown events to control keyboard pop-up behavior.

-**Note: It's important to ensure that the APIs below are called *<u>after</u>* showing or hiding a keyboard**.
+Logic in the `/android_sap/Sapkeyboard.js` file reads the SAP keyboard config paramaters from the `Config.xml` file and registers for `onfocus` and `keydown` events to control keyboard pop-up behavior. **It's important to ensure that the functions below are called *<u>after</u>* showing or hiding a keyboard**.

-    metaReceiver.resizeWebviewOnButtonbarShown();
-    //must call to do WebView redraw on keyboard pop-up
+    //call to redraw the WebView when keyboard pops up: metaReceiver.resizeWebviewOnButtonbarShown();

-    metaReceiver.restoreWebviewOnButtonbarHidden();
-    //must call to do webview redraw on keyboard hide
+    //call to redraw WebView when keyboard is hidden: metaReceiver.restoreWebviewOnButtonbarHidden();

 -----

 ## Configuration Parameters

-Enterprise Browser 2.0 (and higher) introduces configuration parameters that provide more control over he behavior of SAP apps.
+Enterprise Browser 2.0 (and higher) introduces configuration parameters that provide more control over the behavior of SAP apps.

 ### SAP Keyboard Parameters

 Keyboard visibility and custom key layouts can be controlled through parameters in the `Config.xml` file.
+See the [Config.xml reference](../configreference) for details.

-Do user wants to show keyboard always on every pages.
-If yes set
+#### To show the SAP keyboard on every page:
     <KeyboardVisibility value="alwaysOn"/>

-Do user wants to show keyboard on demand when input field is focused.
-If yes set
+#### To show keyboard on demand when an input field is in focus:
     :::xml
     <KeyboardConfiguration>
         <KeyboardVisibility value="onDemand"/>